 I'm a professor at the University of Illinois at Urbana-Champaign.
 My research lies at the boundaries of algebraic geometry, geometric representation theory, and mathematical physics.

-I recently joined the editorial board of the Illinois Journal of Mathematics.
+I am a member of the editorial board of the Illinois Journal of Mathematics.

 I received the 2017 UIUC Campus Award and the Liberal Arts and Sciences Dean's Award for Excellence in Undergraduate Teaching.